-After you get a frog you’ are naturally going to take care of that investment by feeding it.
-But what do you do when your frog just stopped eating, and it seems like it just won’t eat ever again.
-I did some digging and found why a frog doesn’t eat and what to do about it.
+After you get a frog, you are naturally going to take care of it by feeding it.
+But what if your frog won’t eat?
+I did some digging and found out why frogs stop eating and what you can do about it.

-Now that this question is answered, you might have some other questions regarding as to why your frog isn’t eating well.
+Now that this question is answered, you might have some other questions about why your frog isn’t eating well.

 There are several reasons as to why your frog won’t eat.
 First of all, I would like to mention that there are a lot of frog species and no cure is automatically for all of them.
 Allow me to give the most common reasons why your frog isn’t eating.